 CCI Printing provides more than 70 print stations across campus that are available for use by UNC students, faculty, and staff.
 Users can print in color or black & white, from any smartphone or mobile device by visiting mobileprint.unc.edu or print from a personal laptop.
 LEARN MORE

 The Classroom Hotline provides technical support to all General Purpose Classrooms scheduled by the University Registrar’s Office and gives hands-on training for faculty, staff, and students using these rooms.
+This includes the general purpose classrooms in Peabody Hall and those at the CCEE.
 The Classroom Hotline designs, installs, and maintains all technical and audio-visual equipment found in these classrooms.
 The Classroom Hotline also provides AV design services and project management for departmental spaces.
 LEARN MORE

 Classroom Hotline provides computerized scoring and analysis service for all courses taught at UNC based on the standard Scantron form provided at UNC Student Stores.
-Exam Scantron forms can be dropped off at the Classroom Hotline suite at Peabody Hall G028.
+Exam Scantron forms can be dropped off at the Classroom Hotline office in suite 022 on the ground floor the Undergraduate Library.
 Exam data is typically returned to instructors within a 24-72 business hour time frame, which includes a format ready to be imported into the Sakai Gradebook.
 LEARN MORE

 Virtual Lab provides students with direct access to applications through a web browser by installing the Citrix receiver software on their devices.
 Students have on-demand access to applications on or off-campus at no additional cost.
 Each Virtual Lab session provides access to University-licensed applications using Windows, Microsoft, Linux, Unix, iOS, and Android client platforms, as well as shared files, network and USB printers, and CCI Printing.
 With this approach, students have the flexibility and independence in how and where they work.
 LEARN MORE